minio/docs/source/operations/checklists/software.rst

    :width: 100%

    * - :octicon:`circle`
-     - Servers running a Linux operating system with a 6.6+ kernel, such as Red Hat Enterprise Linux (RHEL) 9 or Ubuntu LTS 24.04+.
+     - Servers running a Linux operating system with a 6.6+ kernel.
+Red Hat Enterprise Linux (RHEL) 10 or Ubuntu LTS 22.04.01+ ship with these Kernel's by default.
        Ensure the chosen OS uses LTS and in-support releases of a 6.6+ Linux kernel.

    * - :octicon:`circle`